 The Musée d’art de Joliette presents Korean-Canadian artist Jin-me Yoon’s first career survey.
 The exhibition includes photographs, videos and installations highlighting the different strategies Yoon uses to explore nationalism, belonging, immigration, commemoration, identity and its representation, and the construction of history.
 This first major solo show looks back on the artist’s 30-year career and features several new works.

-There will be two thematic parts to the exhibition.
-The first will be presented at the Musée d’art de Joliette in the summer of 2019, and the second at the Musée d’art contemporain des Laurentides in the fall of 2019.
+There are two thematic parts to the exhibition.
+The first is presented at the Musée d’art de Joliette from June 8 to September 8, 2019, and the second at the Musée d’art contemporain des Laurentides from September 8 to November 3, 2019.
 The project will go on tour in 2020 and 2021.

 Works in the banner: